Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted.md

 +++

-If you are not comfortable with the command line you may use a db management tool like _Adminer_ to ease this step.
+If you are not comfortable with the command line, you may use a db management tool like _Adminer_ to ease this step.

 [!ref icon="package-dependents" target="blank" text="Get Adminer"](https://www.adminer.org/)